sirivlucifer/Statemachine/README.md

 # Statemachine

-We made StateMachine Pattern with @melenglobal for Level-UP BootCamp.
+We made StateMachine Pattern with [@melenglobal](https://github.com/melenglobal/ "@melenglobal") for Level-UP Bootcamp.